How We are Responding to COVID-19

 To reduce the number of in-person interactions between our clients and volunteers, we have temporarily replaced our daily meal deliveries with deliveries of two weeks’ worth of lunches – both frozen and shelf-stable - every other Friday.
 Volunteers wear masks and practice social distancing when dropping off the meals.

 Volunteers pick up the food and route sheets at our Central Kitchen (3227 East 5th St.) between 9:00AM – 11:00AM every other Friday.
 Each meal route consists of a handful of clients who live in close proximity to one another – and we have meal routes all over the Greater Austin area.
-Volunteers will now be confirming routes with our Volunteer Services team beforehand via our AlertMedia text messaging system.
+Volunteers confirm routes with our Volunteer Services team beforehand via our AlertMedia text messaging system.
 Volunteers will receive a confirmation participation text, and one route per car will be distributed.
-We will also be communicating to volunteers via text message on delivery days when all routes are taken.
-If you are a current volunteer and have not been receiving texts about our COVID meal deliveries and would like to be included, please contact us a email@example.com or 737-218-4260.
+We also communicate to volunteers via text message on delivery days when all routes are taken.
+If you are a current volunteer and have not been receiving texts about our bi-weekly meal deliveries and would like to be included, please contact us a email@example.com or 737-218-4260.

 We ask our Meals on Wheels volunteers to do the following on delivery days: